Departments of the Central Committee of the Socialist Unity Party of Germany: Culture

 Deputy department heads include Karl Strohbusch (1949–1952), Hans Schlösser, future DEFA general director Joachim Mückenberger (1955–1957), Günter Schröder, Heinz Kimmel (c.
 1965–1970), Arno Röder (c.
 1970), Gerd Rossow (c.
 1970), Kurt Löffler (c.
 1972–1973), Ursula Ragwitz (1973–1975), Rudolf Raupach (appointed 1973) and Franz Hentschel (appointed 1976).

 Foreign Information

-The Foreign Information Department (Abteilung Auslandsinformation) was primarily responsible for the promotion of the GDR abroad.
+The so-called Foreign Information Department (Abteilung Auslandsinformation) was primarily responsible for the promotion of the GDR abroad.

 Until the mid-1970s, the department mainly agitated for the GDR's international recognition.
 After that, the focus shifted to the peace movement, as well as foreign agitation and propaganda, which aimed, among other things, at distancing itself from the West Germany.
 The department also oversaw the League for Peoples' Friendship of the GDR and the foreign editorial office of ADN.

-The department originated in the Agitation Department, being spun off as an independent working group on 27 March 1963 that was elevated to a department on 29 March 1967.
+"foreign information" was originally the responsibility of a sector of the Agitation Department.
+It was spun off as an independent working group on 27 March 1963 and was elevated to a department on 29 March 1967.